 The 21st Century brings with it broader use of technology, new definitions of what constitutes personal data, and a vast increase in cross-border processing.
-The new Regulation aims to standardise data protection laws and processing; affording individuals stronger, more consistent rights to access and control their personal information whether customer or employee.
+The new Regulation aims to standardise data protection laws and processing across the EU and UK; affording individuals stronger, more consistent rights to access and control their personal information whether customer or employee.

-IYC Cubed Limited (‘we’ or ‘us’ or ‘our’) are committed to ensuring the security and protection of the personal information that we process, and to provide a compliant and consistent approach to data protection.
+Compliance Consultant (‘we’ or ‘us’ or ‘our’) are committed to ensuring the security and protection of the personal information that we process, and to provide a compliant and consistent approach to data protection.
 We have always had a robust and effective data protection program in place which complies with existing law and abides by the data protection principles.
-However, we recognise our obligations in updating and expanding this program to meet the demands of the UK GDPR , transposed and embedded into the UK GDPR and UK’s Data Protection Act 2018.
+However, we recognise our obligations in updating and expanding this program to meet the demands of the UK GDPR , and the UK’s Data Protection Act 2018.

 Our preparation included: –